SwiftUI WebView

 6. Browser

-The final example attempts to emulate a full browser.
-There is a URL entry field at the top and a WebView below it.
+The final example attempts to emulate a browser.
+There is a URL entry TextField

-I had a problem with the back and forward menus which made me think that the list was not updating correctly.
-After re-purposing the refresh button to list the history items, I worked out that the menus were not being refreshed when the data changed.
+I had a problem with the back and forward menus which made me think that the history was not updating correctly.
+After temporarily re-purposing the refresh button to list the history items, I worked out that history list was correct but the menus were not being updated when the list changed.

 The other feature here is the refresh button.
 If you've done any web dev, you'll be familiar with the technique of reloading from origin so that you get all the latest files instead of any cached versions.
 Hold down the Option key to switch the refresh button to reload from origin mode.

 The only issue that I haven't tackled is opening links in new tabs or windows.
-On this site, all external links are setbto open in a new tab and they just fail to load.
+On this site, all external links are set to open in a new tab and they just fail to load.
 I wonder is this something that a navigation decider could handle?

 Summary